Irving R. Newhouse Building Replacement Project

 Stakeholder meetings were finished after the design phase of each piece of the project.

-The Newhouse Building replacement will complement the historic campus design while using modern techniques to meet both the current and future needs of the Senate, and help the campus meet its clean energy goals.
+The Irving R. Newhouse Building replacement complements the historic campus design while using modern techniques to meet both the current and future needs of the Senate, and help the campus meet its clean energy goals.

-The Newhouse Building replacement will feature design elements and artwork that depict the timeless aesthetic and values of Washington State, and an expanded footprint to reduce crowding.
+The Irving R. Newhouse Building replacement features design elements and artwork that depict the timeless aesthetic and values of Washington state, and an expanded footprint to reduce crowding.

-The building is also on track to receive at least a Silver Leadership in Energy and Environmental Design (LEED) rating.
+The building is on track to receive at least a Gold Leadership in Energy and Environmental Design (LEED) rating.

 Key sustainability features include: